panzerdp/dmitripavlutin.com/content/posts/054-react-usestate/index.md

 ## 5. Conclusion

-To enable the state inside functional components, invoke `useState()` inside the body of the component's function.
+To make functional components *stateful*, invoke `useState()` inside the body of the component's function.

-When invoking `useState(initialState)`, use the first argument to set the initial state.
+The first argument of `useState(initialState)` is the initial state.
 The returned array has 2 items: the current state and state updater function.

 ```javascript
 const [state, setState] = useState(initialState);
 ```

-To update the state, call the state updater function with the new state.
-Alternatively, if you need to update the state based on the previous state, supply a callback function.
+To update the state, call the state updater function with the new state `setState(newState)`.
+Alternatively, if you need to update the state based on the previous state, supply a callback function `setState(prevState => newState)`.

-You can have multiple states inside of a single component: simply call multiple times `useState()`.
+You can have multiple states inside of a single component: call multiple times `useState()`.

 Lazy initialization is handy when the initial state calculation is expensive.
 Invoke `useState(computeInitialState)` with a callback that calculates the initial state, and this callback will execute only once, at initial render.

-You have to make sure to follow the rules of hooks with `useState()`.
-This guarantees the correct handling of the state.
+You have to make sure to follow [the rules of hooks](https://reactjs.org/docs/hooks-rules.html) with `useState()`.

 Stale state happens when a closure captures outdated state variables.
 You can fix this by updating the state using a callback that calculates the new state based on the previous one.